How much do the

 What tools and/or equipment do I need

 to build a bar using your plans?

-To make the parts for any of our bar designs (except SPEEDY-BUILD®) you should have a table
+To make the parts for any of our bar designs (except the "Easy bar" models) you should have a

-saw, router, jig saw and an electric drill.
-To assemble your bar you will need some basic hand
+table saw, router, jig saw and an electric drill.
+To assemble your bar you will need some basic

-tools such as a hammer, power screwdriver and gluing clamps.
-Our Speedy-Build bar does NOT
+hand tools such as a hammer, power screwdriver and gluing clamps.
+Our "Easy Bar" models do

-require a table saw, router or a jig saw.
-The only power tools required for SPEEDY-BUILD® are a
+NOT require a table saw, router or a jig saw.
+The only power tools required for the "Easy"

 Can the bar be installed over

 If you will be installing your bar in a previously carpeted room, it is best to set the bar

 directly on the carpet (Do not cut the carpet out for the bar).
 In time, the bar will "settle"